Chelsea486MHz/AlmaLinux-BP-028/README.md

 ## Compliance

-**The deployed system is compliant to the ANSSI-BP-028-HIGH standard at 97%**.
-The remaining 3% of compliance rely on user configuration that varies on the user infrastructure and needs.
+**The deployed system does not pass all ANSSI-BP-028-HIGH OpenSCAP tests**.
+The remaining tests rely on user configuration that varies on the user infrastructure and needs to pass successfully.

 An OpenSCAP report (HTML format) can be found at the root of the repository showing the system's compliance.
 However, it does show some false positives:

-* **Ensure /boot Located on Separate Partition (R12)**: FALSE POSITIVE.
-The parition is separate, but has the `noauto` flag so OpenSCAP can't validate the rule.

 * **Ensure a dedicated group owns sudo (R57)**: FALSE POSITIVE.
 You can manually verify this rule with `ls -l /usr/bin | grep sudo`.
 The group *wheel* owns the binary.